How to Write the Perfect E-mail That Lands You The Perfect Job

 Take advantage of the subject line

-This line is incorporated into most email templates because, other than your name, it is the first thing people will see when they receive your message.
+The subject line is incorporated into most email programs because, other than your name, it is the first thing people will see when they receive your message.
 This means you should ALWAYS include a subject line that indicates why you are sending the email.
 It is also a good idea to include your name as part of the subject to help the recipient stay organized and prevent your message from getting overlooked or erased.
 For example, if you are emailing the HR Department of a company about a job position, assign a subject such as this one: “Hard-working Marketing Associate-John Smith.”
+Creative subject line ideas can be found here.

 Get to the point